-The Center For Cardiovascular Behavioral Health (CBCH) was established at Columbia University Medical Center in 2003.
-Under the leadership of Karina Davidson, MD, and Donald Edmondson, MD, the scope and reach of CBCH has expanded from its roots in hypertension under Thomas G. Pickering, MD, to its current portfolio that includes the spectrum of behavioral medicine and healthcare organizational research.
-Over the years, CBCH has welcomed researchers and physicians who are diverse in background and interests (internists, cardiologists, psychologists, exercise physiologists, and quantitative scientists), extremely successful in both grant funding and productivity, and (most importantly) authentically committed to the notion that research is among the most valuable activities available for improving people’s lives—and that it is most valuable when we all contribute.
+The Center for Cardiovascular Behavioral Health (CBCH) was established by Thomas Pickering, MD, at Columbia University Irving Medical Center in 2003.
+In its early years, CBCH focused on behavioral aspects of hypertension.
+Under the leadership of Karina Davidson, PhD, the scope and reach of CBCH expanded to encompass a focus on depression and cardiovascular disease, and the creation of the Columbia Hypertension Center.
+In 2019, Donald Edmondson, PhD, MPH, became Director of the Center.
+Major developments since then include a growing web of partnerships with like-minded scientists in the Departments of Neurology and Emergency Medicine, the creation of the CBCH Implementation Science Lab, the Sleep, Physical Activity, and Health Lab, and the Columbia Roybal Center for developing and piloting innovative behavioral interventions.
+Over the years, CBCH has welcomed researchers and physicians who are diverse in background and interests (internists, cardiologists, psychologists, exercise physiologists, and quantitative scientists), extremely successful in both grant funding and scientific productivity, and (most importantly) authentically committed to the notion that research is among the most valuable activities available for improving people’s lives—and that it is most valuable when we all contribute.

 Tribute to Dr. Pickering’s Research